debricked/debricked-cli/README.md

 ### Run tests
 All contributions are greatly welcome!
-To help you get started we have a included a Dockerfile which provides a environment capable of running the whole CLI application and related tests.
+To help you get started we have a included a Dockerfile which provides an environment capable of running the whole CLI application and related tests.

 #### Prerequisites